UCAT Tutor

 What Is the UCAT?

-The University Clinical Aptitude Test, known as the UCAT, is a two-hour computer-based admissions test taken by applicants to medicine, dentistry, and some allied health courses at the majority of UK universities.
-It is sat at a Pearson VUE test centre, usually between mid-July and late September in the year of application.
-Students register and book their own slot, and the test is delivered on a fixed schedule each year.
+The University Clinical Aptitude Test, known as the UCAT, is a computer-based admissions test used by the majority of UK medical and dental schools to help select candidates.
+It is sat at a Pearson VUE test centre, typically between late July and early October in the year of application.
+The test lasts approximately two hours and is divided into five separately timed subtests, each assessing a different cognitive skill.

 What UCAT Score Do You Need?